North Korea may hold military parade on eve of Olympics, analysts say | The Japan Times

 On Tuesday, Michael Spavor, director of the Paektu Cultural Exchange, which promotes business and cultural ties with the North, said on Twitter he had heard reports of such a parade, adding that his group would offer a trip for tourists to watch it.

-On Friday, the North abruptly canceled plans to send a delegation led by the head of a hugely popular girl band to South Korea over the weekend to check preparations for a trip by a North Korean art troupe she also leads during next month’s Pyeongchang Winter Olympics.
+On Saturday, South Korea requested that the North explain why it abruptly canceled plans to send a delegation over the weekend to prepare for a visit by an art troupe during next month’s Pyeongchang Winter Olympics.

+South Korean Unification Minister Cho Myoung-gyon said that the countries could hopefully reschedule a visit soon.

+North Korea also hasn’t responded to the South Korean proposal to send a 12-member delegation to the North on Tuesday to inspect preparations for a joint cultural event at the North’s scenic Diamond Mountain and a training session between non-Olympic skiers at the North’s Masik ski resort ahead of the Olympics.

+“Since we are fully ready for the visit of the North Korean advance team and their activities, it would be possible for the South and North to set up a new schedule and carry on (with the preparations),” Cho told reporters at the ministry in capital, Seoul.
-South Korea’s Unification Ministry said North Korea didn’t explain why it was “suspending” the two-day visit by the seven-member advance team that it proposed just hours earlier through a cross-border communication channel.

-It wasn’t immediately clear whether the visit, which was to begin Saturday, was permanently canceled or postponed.
-The ministry said it will try to gather further information from the North regarding the decision.
+The ministry said North Korea didn’t explain why it was “suspending” the visit by the seven-member advance team that was agreed just hours earlier Friday through a cross-border hotline.
+It wasn’t immediately clear whether the two-day visit, which was to begin on Saturday, was canceled or just postponed.

+It was supposed to be led by the art troupe’s leader Hyon Song Wol.
+She also heads the hugely popular girl band Moranbong that’s hand-picked by North Korean leader Kim Jong Un.

 The rival Koreas earlier this week agreed that the 140-member Samjiyon art troupe, which will include singers, dancers and orchestra members, will perform twice in South Korea during the games in a sign of warming ties between the countries.
 It will be part of a North Korean Olympic delegation that will also include athletes, officials, state media reporters, a cheering group and a taekwondo demonstration team.